ld32/SmartSlurm/README.md

 # Setup path
 export PATH=$HOME/smartSlurm/bin:$PATH

-# Take a look at the exmplar bash script
+# Take a look at a regular exmaple bash script
 cat ~/smartSlurm/bin/bashScriptV1.sh

 # Below is the content of bashScriptV1.sh